Race Regulations

 1. Organizer

-The 2023 Niseko Classic is organized by Hokkaido Events Corporation under the regulations of the Union Cycliste Internationale (UCI) and managed by the Japan Cycling Federation (JCF) as a round of UCI GrandFond World Series (UGFWS).
-It is to take place on 17th June 2023 as Individual Time Trial event and on 18th June 2023 as Road Race event.
-Also concurrently to UGFWS events, HCF 2023 Individual Time Trial is organized on 17th June 2023 and HCF 2023 Road Race is organized on 18th June 2023 as support events.
+The 2025 Niseko Classic is organized by Hokkaido Events Corporation under the regulations of the Union Cycliste Internationale (UCI) and managed by the Japan Cycling Federation (JCF) as a round of UCI GrandFond World Series (UGFWS).
+Time Trial is to take place on 14th June 2025 and Road Races on 15th June 2025.
+Also concurrently to UGFWS events, HCF 2025 Races are organized as support events.

 2. Event Format of UGFWS Events (Registered to UCI)